 It’s because of my imagination that I manage to conquer most of life’s challenges.

 Throughout primary school, I feared the bullies and severely lacked self-confidence.
 I was also a ravenous bookworm.
 I buried my soul in the books that fed me.
 Pretended the problems my favourite characters faced were also my problems.
 A prime example is in relation to the children’s sci-fi series Animorphs.
 In the first book, five teens discovered their world being invaded by a race of parasitic aliens.
 It was rare to distinguish Yeerks-controlled humans from normal people.
 But any unusual behaviour from the characters’ friends and families hinted at it.

 Putting imagination into practice, I often told myself the reason my peers bullied me was that they had no choice in their actions—they were being controlled by Yeerks.
-Admitting this defense mechanism feels awkward and pathetic.
+Sounds awkward and pathetic to admit this.
 Almost like a manifestation of E.L.
 Doctorow’s quote that “writing is the socially acceptable form of schizophrenia.”
-Since writers are prone to channelling emotions and experiences through our creative filters, it’s possibly true.
+Since writers are prone to channelling emotions and experiences through our creative filters, it’s probably true.

 But again, the unchallenged beauty of books is the power they have to remind us we’re not alone.
 Escaping into other worlds is one of the most magical things about humanity.
 Books carry us to worlds where characters confront challenges, other characters, and themselves–resulting in self-growth.
 By the end of that story, we, too, feel changed for having shared in the adventure.

 The Two Best Jobs… And The Worst